Ignition Award FAQ

 How do I apply?

-The first step is to submit a Pre-Proposal.
+The first step is to submit a simple one page pre-proposal.
 Pre-Proposals will be evaluated by OTD and then a subset of Pre-Proposals will be invited for full proposal submission.

 Is there a format for the submissions?